doc-ai/tensorio-ios/README.md

 See *MainViewController.mm* for sample code.
 See *TensorIOTFLiteModelIntegrationTests.mm* for examples on how to run inference on models with multiple kinds of inputs and outputs. iPython notebooks for the test models may be found in the *notebooks* directory in this repo.

- For more detailed information about using TensorIO, refer to the **Usag** section below.
+ For more detailed information about using TensorIO, refer to the **Usage** section below.

 <a name="requirements"></a>
 ## Requirements

 TensorIO works on iOS 9.3 or higher.
+You must be using XCode 10.0 (beta) or higher.

 <a name="installation"></a>
 ## Installation